 Patients with certain symptoms should be seen right away.
 If you have any sudden vision changes, flashes or floaters in your vision, a foreign body, or sign of an eye infection please give us a call.
 We will try our best to accommodate you the day that you call.
 We can also arrange same day appointments with the ophthalmology department at St. Joseph’s Hospital if required.

 We are proud to offer our patients this new technology.
 A retinal image is a digital photo of the retina (nerve layer) that lines the inside of the eye.
 This photo allows us to see if your eyes are healthy or if there are any abnormalities that may threaten vision, or need attention and monitoring.
-It is especially useful for patients with a history of diabetes, glaucoma, macular degeneration or any other retinal disorders.
-We recommend that these photographs are taken on all adult patients to provide us a baseline for comparison during future visits.
-The screening only takes a couple minutes and is completely painless.
+It is especially useful for patients with a history of diabetes, glaucoma, macular degeneration or other retinal disorders.
+We recommend that these photographs be taken for all adult patients to provide a baseline for comparison at future visits.
+The screening only takes a few minutes and is completely painless.
 We would be happy to print off the images for you to keep, or even send them to you by email.
 Just ask!